-Macquarie encourages shareholders to participate in general meetings and aims to choose a date, time and venue convenient to its shareholders.
-For shareholders who are unable to attend in person, Macquarie provides a webcast of its AGM and any other general meetings.
+MGL encourages shareholders to participate in general meetings and aims to choose a date, time and venue convenient to its shareholders.
+For shareholders who are unable to attend in person, MGL provides a webcast of its AGM and any other general meetings.
 The results of all resolutions are lodged with ASX as soon as they are available after the meeting.

-Macquarie typically holds its AGM in July of each year.
+MGL typically holds its AGM in July each year.

-Notices of meeting are accompanied by explanatory notes on the items of business and together they seek to clearly and accurately explain the nature of business of the meeting.
+Notices of meeting are accompanied by explanatory notes on the items of business and together they seek to clearly explain the nature of business of the meeting.